 Why Won’t My Dog Eat?

-What Causes Loss of Appetite in Dogs?
+What Can Cause Loss of Appetite in Dogs?

 Luckily, loss of appetite can be treated relatively easily with a trip to the vet, training, or simply giving your dog some time.
 Unless your dog is losing weight, vomiting, or unable to control their bowels, which are a few of the symptoms you should never ignore in your dog, they may just need time and your understanding.